 Agencies are judged on their ability to address the needs of those they serve through the collective energies of community members, staff and elected officials.
 Four finalists in each class are chosen to compete for grand honors each year.

-- Hillsborough County Parks & Recreation, Tampa, FL
+- Hillsborough County Parks and Recreation, Tampa, FL

 - Virginia Beach Parks & Recreation, Virginia Beach, VA

 - City of Henderson Parks and Recreation, Henderson, NV

 - City of Plano Parks & Recreation Department, Plano, TX

 - Roseville Parks, Recreation & Libraries Department, Roseville, CA

 - South Suburban Park and Recreation District, Littleton, CO